 The best understood arrangements are those of supersolvable type, see~\cite{orte:92}.
 The complement $M$ of such an arrangement seats at the top of a tower of linear fiber bundles with fiber a punctured complex plane.
 In particular $M$ is a $K(G,1)$ space for $G:=\pi_1(M)$.
-A more general class, comprising both supersolvable and generic arrangements, is that of the hypersolvable arrangements, see~\cite{jp:02}.
-The group $G$ of a hypersolvable arrangement $\A$ is still of type $\text{F}$, as it is also a group of supersolvable arrangement $\hat{\A}$ to which $\A$ deforms.
+A more general class, comprising both supersolvable and generic arrangements, is that of hypersolvable arrangements, see~\cite{jp:02}.
+The group $G$ of a hypersolvable arrangement $\A$ is still of type $\text{F}$, as it is also the group of a supersolvable arrangement $\hat{\A}$ to which $\A$ deforms.

 A class of arrangements that contains both hypersolvable and non-hypersolvable examples is that of graphic arrangements.
-We refer to~\cite{ps:02, ps:06a} for the details of the discussion.
-One associates to a graph $\GG=(\VV,\EE)$ on a set of vertices $\VV:=\{0,\dots,r\}$, the arrangement $\A_{\GG}$ in $\C^{r+1}$ of all hyperplanes $H_{i,j}=\{w_i=w_j\}$ for $\{i,j\}\in\EE$ an edge of $\GG$.
+We refer to~\cite{ps:02, ps:06a} for details and further discussion.
+One associates to a graph $\GG=(\VV,\EE)$ on a set of vertices $\VV:=\{0,\dots,r\}$, the arrangement $\A_{\GG}$ in $\C^{r+1}$ of hyperplanes $H_{i,j}=\{w_i=w_j\}$ indexed by all edges $\{i,j\}$ of $\GG$.
 Any $\A_{\GG}$ is a sub-arrangement of the braid arrangement, which corresponds to the complete graph $K_{r+1}$.
 Denote by $c_p$ the number of complete subgraphs $K_{p+1}$ of $\GG$.
-Thus $c_1$ is the number of edges and $c_2$ is the number of triangles of $\GG$.

-An arrangement $\A_{\GG}$ is supersolvable if and only if $\GG$ is a chordal graph (i.e. every circuit of length $\ge 4$ in $\GG$ has a chord).
+A graphic arrangement $\A_{\GG}$ is supersolvable if and only if $\GG$ is a chordal graph (i.e. every circuit of length $\ge 4$ in $\GG$ has a chord).
 For example, an arrangement $\A_{\GG}$ with $c_2=0$ is hypersolvable.
 Suppose $\GG$ contains no complete graph $K_4$ as a subgraph, that is $c_3=0$.
 A sufficient condition for such an arrangement $\A_{\GG}$ to be non-hypersolvable is that $0<c_1\le 2c_2$.